 My favorite gifts to receive are those made by hand, and they are also my favorite to give to others.
-Pretty homemade soap is the perfect little gift to give to a friend, co-worker or anyone, really.
-They look stunning in a soap dish by the side of the bathroom sink or stored in a decorative jar on a shelf.
+These pretty homemade glycerin soaps are the perfect little gift for a friend, co-worker—or anyone, really.
+All you really need is a soap mold and a good glycerin soap recipe.

 - Block of glycerin soap base

 - Essential oils

 - Soap molds - small cups or trays in various sizes (silicone works best)

 I have used dried hibiscus flowers and rose petals (mostly because I wanted a pink/red color), loose leaf green tea, and dried rosemary, eucalyptus, juniper berries, and lemon slices.
 (Note: some dried flowers will change color.
 The hibiscus turns blue!)

 Chop the glycerin into cubes for easier melting.

 Melt the soap base.
 This can be done using a double boiler, a small saucepan, or a glass measuring cup in the microwave.
 (I like the measuring cup because it's easier to pour.)

 Melt over medium-low heat or on 50% power in the microwave.
 Start with 30-second intervals and stir in between each one.
 Be careful—it will be very hot!